adamz312/cooling_with_code/README.md

    - **data/train**: folder that contains the train datasets.
 We will use these to train our models
 - **images**: containes images used by notebooks for reporting

+>NOTE: some of the raw datasets are managed with `git lfs`, refer to this documentation on how to work with `git lfs`: [git-lfs](https://git-lfs.com/), [Github Tutorial](https://github.com/git-lfs/git-lfs/wiki/Tutorial), [Atlassian Tutorial](https://www.atlassian.com/git/tutorials/git-lfs).

 # Datasets

 The following datasets will be used to develop the model: